 - Cloud Services are those provided by third party vendors that store your content on servers outside of university control.
 The ISO tracks hidden costs and risks of using these service.

+You’re required to include a copyright with the link to the university homepage and current year.
 It goes without saying but copyright materials, trademarks and other intellectual property may not be used without permission.
 If using student images or information, contact the public relations staff in your department for a student release form or create your own from this example (PDF 34kb).
 Qualtrics can be used to create accessible online forms.

 If you are aware of any additional requirements, please bring them to our attention.